Turning carbon dioxide into rock - forever

 And it becomes even more insignificant against the 30-40 gigatonnes of CO2 (a gigatonne is a billion tonnes) that modern humans pour into the atmosphere annually.

-Despite its relatively small scale, experts anticipate CarbFix could be easy to reapeat - thanks to the ubiquity of basalt around the world.
+Despite its relatively small scale, experts anticipate CarbFix could be easy to repeat - thanks to the ubiquity of basalt around the world.

 "Basalt is actually the most common rock type on Earth, it covers most of the oceanic floors and around 10% of the continents.
 Wherever there's basalt and water, this model would work", says Sandra Snaebjornsdottir.